openigtlink/VideoStreamingOpenIGTLink/README.md

 Demonstration Instruction
 -------------------------
  Prepare the data in the format of YUV420, which is currently the only supported format.
- Open A terminal or command window, run the VideoStreamServer.exec first, which take four auguments, an example in the mac terminal will be:
+ Open A terminal or command window, run the VideoStreamServer.exec first, which take four augments, an example in the mac terminal will be:

     $  ./VideoStreamServer 18944 ../OpenH264/res/CiscoVT2people_320x192_12fps.yuv 320 192

  Then run the VideoStreamReceiver.exec in another terminal window, an example will be:

     $  ./VideoStreamReceiver localhost  18944 10 100

+To see the explanation of the augments, just run the programs without any augments.
 The decoded output image with name "outputDecodedVideo.yuv" will be in the same directory as the VideoStreamReceiver.exec To view the decodedvideo, you could download a YUV player from this repository [YUV Player](https://github.com/IENT/YUView.git)